Float-Capital/docs-staging-hosting/docs/docs/faqs.md

 For every synthetic market we offer (i.e. ETHKillers), users can create long or short tokens for this market.

-Holding long tokens allows you to benefit from price appreciation 📈 of the underlying market.
-Holding short tokens allows you to benefit from price depreciation 📉 of the underlying market.
+Holding long tokens allows you to benefit from the price appreciation 📈 of the underlying market.
+Holding short tokens allows you to benefit from the price depreciation 📉 of the underlying market.

 <!-- ### What makes Float Capital different?